MagnusBeng2/dtu_mlops_group_61/reports/README.md

 >
 > Answer:

-We have implemented a continuous integration setup using the Actions Function in Github.
-This includes unit testing and linting, for more than one operating system.
-Specificly, the tests are run on Python 3.12, and 3 operating systems Linux (Ubuntu), MacOS, and Windows.
-Unit testing is done using Pytest.
-For linting, Ruff is used as mentioned before replacing both Flake8 and iSort, adhering to Python standards PEP8 and handling import, sorting and replacing.
-In the future MyPy could be added as a way to perform static type checking.
+We implemented a continuous integration setup using the Actions Function in Github.
+This included unit testing and linting, which was operable for multiple operating systems.
+Specifically, the tests were run on Python 3.12 and on Linux (Ubuntu), MacOS, and Windows.
+Unit testing was done using Pytest.
+For linting, Ruff was used, as mentioned before, which incorporated both Flake8 and iSort, adhering to Python standards PEP8 and handling import, sorting and replacing.
+In the future, MyPy could be added as a method to perform static type checking.

 Here is a link to the Github actions: https://github.com/MagnusBeng2/dtu_mlops_group_61/actions